ssbc/ssb-buttwoo-spec/README.md

 A bipf encoded value is an array of:

  - [ssb-bfe] encoded ed25519 author
- - [ssb-bfe] encoded parent message id.
+ - [ssb-bfe] encoded parent message id used for subfeeds.
 For the top feed this must be BFE nil.
  - sequence number of the message in the feed
  - the timestamp of the message
  - [ssb-bfe] encoded previous message id.
 For the first message this